PalisadoesFoundation/talawa/CONTRIBUTING.md

 For Talawa, we had employed the following branching strategy to simplify the development process and to ensure that only stable code is pushed to the `main` branch:

 - `develop`: For unstable code and bug fixing
-- `alpha-x.x.x`: For stability testing
-- `main`: Where the stable production ready code lies
+- `main`: Where the stable production ready code lies.
+This is our default branch.

 #### Conflict Resolution